top of page

 Our Story

-Set up in 1997, by a group of concerned citizens, Whangamata Harbour Care members have spent thousands of hours in our harbour and estuaries, repairing the damage we have inflicted on our special resource.
+Set up in 1997 by a group of concerned citizens, Whangamata Harbour Care (WHC) is an Incorporated Society and a registered charity.
+WHC members have spent thousands of hours in our harbour and estuaries, repairing the damage that has been inflicted on this special resource.

-Local volunteers and members, have removed rubbish, controlled vermin and other predators, planted native flora and removed mangrove seedlings - plus much more, in order to protect the biodiversity found in our harbour.
+Local volunteers and members, have removed rubbish, controlled predators, planted native flora and removed mangrove seedlings - plus much more, in order to protect the biodiversity found in our harbour.

 If we want future generations to have the same connection to the harbour as we do, we need to look after it.
-We can't rely on Councils to just do the work.
-It's up to people power.
-We all need to do our bit.
+We can't simply rely on Thames Coromandel District Council (TCDC) or the Waikato Regional Council (WRC) to do all the work.
+Their resources are limited and by working in close collaboration with them both, we can all achieve more together.

 Our Story